sustrik/libmill/README.md

 To define a new coroutine use "coroutine" keyword.
 The coroutine definition is similar to a standard C function definition.
-One difference to note though is that mill coroutines don't have a return types.
+One difference to note though is that mill coroutines don't have return types.
 From C point of view they can be though of as void functions:

 ```